This notice was updated on 27 July 2023 to let you know that our registered address has changed.

 We’re registered in the UK and our registered address is at 20 Churchill Place, Canary Wharf, London, E14 5HJ.
 Our company registration number is 05897786.
 We are also registered with the UK data protection authority (the Information Commissioner’s Office or “ICO”) under number Z9829862.
 BLME is a member of the Boubyan Bank Group.

 This notice applies when you download and use our App or Website and it sets out who we are, and how and why we use your personal data.
 We would recommend that you read through this notice carefully so that you fully understand our data protection practices.
 This notice, our Cookie Notice, Website and App Terms and Conditions of Use, the Current Account Terms and Conditions and Fixed Term Deposit Account Terms and Conditions, outline how we provide services to you through our App and Website.
-If you have any questions about this notice or our use of your data, please contact us using the details set out below.

 We may collect, use, store and transfer different kinds of personal data about you.
 This information: